-The manure is to be removed twice per week and then at the end of the cycle over a course of two to three weeks the unit will be cleaned down.
+An 8,000-free range bird unit is anticipated to produce 200 tonnes of manure within each 14 month cycle requiring circa 20 ha of land for manure application.
+The manure is to be removed at the end of the production cycle and then over a course of two to three weeks the unit will be cleaned down.
 The manure will then be stored in a covered manure store on farm and excess manure will be sold off farm to an adjoining neighbour as per the agreement submitted in support of this application.
-These buildings are existing buildings on farm which have two full sides, two full gable ends, with access doors as required for access and a roof.
 Manure will be applied to the land as and when the nutrients are required and when weather conditions permit.
 The manure produced shall have a low moisture content thus meaning it can be easily stored if required, however, this is not preferred by the business.
 At the end of the cycle it would take approximately two to three weeks to clean and sterilise the building in preparation for the new flock.